HakonHystad/uncalibrated_vision/stitching/README.md

 To have educational value the user is free to find these 4 points in each image.
 If not one could also use the automatic stitching feature which will find matching points through feature extraction and do a homography fitting with RANSAC.

-Note that for alignment to be proper the two image sceneries must be considered planar since the homography does not account for depth.
+Note that for alignment to be proper the two image sceneries must be considered planar since the homography maps between planes.
 Scenery with a great distance to the camera may be approximated as a plane, otherwise the images must be taken with pure rotation around the camera center.

 For more information: Corke p.431, Hartley/Zisserman p.206